-In 2019, following Allianz Group Accounting & Reporting request, all not-overdue payables/receivables were reclassified to Technical Provisions.
-In view of timeframe & deadlines EH agreed with AZ on the simplification to consider the reclassified amounts under "premium provisions" (gross/ceded) in order to limit reconciliation issues with the IFRS-claims reserves and the impacts on Risk Capital side.
-However, EH has considered the nature of payables/receivables with regard to inward or outward business, e.g. payables/receivables with inward business partners are reclassified to gross premium provisions with receivables decreasing and payables increasing the reserves.
+In 2019, all not-overdue payables/receivables were reclassified to Technical Provisions.
+EH has considered the nature of payables/receivables with regard to inward or outward business, e.g. payables/receivables with inward business partners are reclassified to gross premium provisions with receivables decreasing and payables increasing the reserves.